Purpose of HolyLandPhotos.org

 Jesse Gavin is a 2001 graduate of Bethel College (MN).
 He has creatively developed and continues to maintain the web site on a volunteer basis!
-He currently works as a the Director of Web Development at U4EA Design.
+He currently works as a Senior Software Developer at Dow Jones.
 His creative and technical abilities have made this site into a joy to use.

 Invitation to Submit Your Images

 If you posses digital images of sites not included in HolyLandPhotos.org we would invite you to submit them for possible inclusion in the database.
 This would be a great way to increase our coverage and to make your best images available to the public.